MicrosoftDocs/memdocs/memdocs/intune/fundamentals/remote-help-macos.md

 ## Install and update Remote Help

-Remote Help is available to download from Microsoft and must be installed on the device you are trying to help before that device can be used to participate in a Remote Help session.
-Remote Help will receive the latest versions through the Microsoft AutoUpdate (MAU) application.
+Remote Help is available to download from Microsoft and must be installed on the device you're trying to help before that device can be used to participate in a Remote Help session.
+Remote Help receives the latest versions through the Microsoft AutoUpdate (MAU) application.
 Users can opt in for automatic updates to ensure Remote Help is up to date.

 ## Download Remote Help